stuartpb/Spiff.scad/README.md

 section on Fonts, below).
 Glyphs are spaced apart by the value of the third "spacing" parameter (1 unit by default).
 By default, if no font is specified, [Spiff Sans](https://github.com/stuartpb/spiffsans) will be used.
+(spiffsans.scad should be included in the same directory as Spiff.scad.)

 These 2D polygons can be transformed in 3D space using the regular OpenSCAD transformations in combination with [linear_extrude][].